avila-ws/AWS-Technical-Assessment-Examples-AT01/scenario1-key-rotation/README.md

         print("Successfully retrieved import token and public key.")

        # 2. Wrap the key material using the on-prem HSM
+        # --- Placeholder for HSM Interaction ---
-        # This part interacts with the HSM environment.
+        # The following line represents the critical interaction with the on-premise HSM environment.
-        # The HSM uses the 'public_key_bytes' to encrypt 'plain_key_material_bytes'.
+        # 'on_prem_hsm_encrypt_function' is a conceptual function specific to the HSM model/API used.
+        # It must take the plain key material and the AWS public key, perform RSAES_OAEP encryption,
+        # and return the base64-encoded ciphertext as per HSM vendor documentation.
+        # This often involves secure API calls or dedicated tools provided by the HSM vendor.
+        # -------------------------------------
-        print("Wrapping key material using on-prem HSM...")
-        encrypted_key_material_b64 = on_prem_hsm_encrypt_function(
+        print("Wrapping key material using on-prem HSM (Conceptual Step)...") encrypted_key_material_b64 = on_prem_hsm_encrypt_function(
             plain_key_material_bytes,
             public_key_bytes
         )

         # Decode from base64 provided by the HSM function if necessary for Boto3
         encrypted_key_material_bytes = base64.b64decode(encrypted_key_material_b64)
         print("Key material wrapped.")